An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Genuine Parts Co.
 Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how GPC stock compares to 2,000+ US-based stocks, and to peers in the Distribution Services sector and Wholesale Distributors industry.
+We show how GPC stock compares to 2,000+ US-based stocks, and to peers in the Wholesale Trade sector and Automobile and Other Motor Vehicle Merchant Wholesalers industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.